-The Nutrition Program serves a dual purpose; it provides a well-balanced meal for SCSEP participants and it provides host agencies that train participants at their congregate meal sites.
+The Nutrition Program serves a dual purpose; it provides a well-balanced meal for SCSEP participants and the congregate meal sites serve as host agencies that train participants.
 Training at the Nutrition Program congregate meal sites offers skills training in food handling and preparation, management skills, and recreation development.
 SCSEP Managers' goals are to continue partnering with the Nutrition Program congregate meal sites as host agency sites.